How To Remove Van Signwriting

 Whether upgrading your current van signage or removing graphics from a second-hand purchase, there is a method for removing signage from vehicles quickly and cleanly.
 Keep reading to find out how...

-Find yourself a blunt plastic scraper (something that won’t damage the paintwork underneath the graphics) and a hair dryer or heat gun*.2.
+Step 1.
+Find yourself a blunt plastic scraper (something that won’t damage the paintwork underneath the graphics) and a hair dryer or heat gun*.

+Step 2.
 With the hair dryer on, heat a small area of your signage to gently melt the glue beneath the vinyl.
 The area should not be so hot that you cannot touch it, if the vinyl is too hot it will stretch and tear rather than coming off cleanly.
-This is not a big issue but means it will take longer to finish the job, and no one has time for that.3.
+This is not a big issue but means it will take longer to finish the job.

+Step 3.
 With a patch of vinyl now heated, use your plastic scraper to push up an edge so there is enough to grab and pull.
-If the vinyl is at the right temperature, you should be able to gently pull off a decent chunk.4.
+If the vinyl is at the right temperature, you should be able to gently pull off a sizeable piece.